umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/index.md

 # Upgrading your project from Umbraco 9 to 10

-This article will provide steps on how to upgrade your Umbraco 9 project to 10.
+This article will provide steps on how to upgrade your Umbraco 9 project to Umbraco 10.

 :::tip
 **Are you using any custom packages or code on your Umbraco Cloud project?**